 The projector also produces blue rays which are known to have a shorter wavelength and lots of energy while travelling.
 The blue rays are able to have a great impact and effect on your eyes since it has a higher amount of wavelength.
 When you are exposed to the blue-ray for a long time, you feel like your eyes are strained and a bit painful.
 Here is a piece of detailed information on how blue radiation affects your eyes.

 When you are exposed to the blue rays, you have a high chance of effect as almost all of the rays pass through the cornea the lens and up to the retina of your eyes.
 The light may have a significant impact on your sight, and you may end up having an early eye age.
 That’s not all when you are highly exposed to the rays you may have other effects like fatigue, dry eye, eyestrain.
 This could be contributed by bad seating, bad lighting and more.

 All in all, we could say that anything digital that can have an effect on your vision is called digital eye strain.
 Also when you are too much exposed to the blue-ray, you may have retina damage.
-This is not that big but according to research too much exposed to the blue light could damage the retina cells and cause problems visions.
+This is not that big but according to research too much exposure to the blue light could damage the retina cells and cause problems visions.

 Sometimes when you touch your projector screen, you will find that it is warm or sometimes even hot.
 It is advisable not to stay too close to that screen and move a bit further away or switch it off for a little while before using it again.
 This is because what makes the screen to be warm is the infrared rays.
 Most of the latest projectors in the market have taken care of these issues to deliver a healthy viewing projector.